ADAPT: History

 In 1992, the protest on July 5 and 6, 1978, was commemorated with a plaque at the intersection of Colfax and Broadway (which is where the protest was held).
 This plaque was replaced in 2005 to commemorate the 15th anniversary of the ADA.
 The plaque states that the bus stop was dedicated by the Regional Transportation District (RTD) in memory of Reverend Wade Blank, to commemorate the 15th anniversary of the Americans with Disabilities Act.

-On September 17, 2003, the Free Our People March (involving ADAPT members) ended, with marchers arriving in the nation's capitol from Pennsylvania, to advocate for MiCASSA (see below), full implementation of the Supreme Court's Olmstead v.
-L.C. decision, Money Follows the Person legislation, and Medicaid reform other than block grants.
-The marchers traveled about eight to twelve miles per day.

 In May 2017 ADAPT organized a protest in Washington, D.C., against changes to Medicaid as part of Representative Paul Ryan's budget proposal that would have cut Medicaid funding and given more control of the program to the states.
 Around 100 disability protesters were arrested in D.C., and similar protests were led by local ADAPT groups all around the country.
 Throughout these protests, ADAPT used their Twitter and Facebook feeds to share photos and links to the media to cover the event, which included images of protesters being arrested, to gain and mobilize support from the broader community.